 So I have some pretty exciting news that I thought it time to share.

-I recently began working as a postgraduate teaching assistant at Bangor University (UK) where I am now also conducting my PhD research.
+I recently began working as a graduate teaching assistant at Bangor University (UK) where I am now also conducting my PhD research.
 As you can imagine I am incredibly pleased and excited about the appointment.
 I will be expanding my work in Croatia and will now be able to give the research the time it deserves.
 This is great news for the research which will now have a great deal more support.
 The core focus of the research has remained the same and I will have the opportunity to widen the study, collecting more data and asking more questions.
 I will also be enjoying my involvement teaching students in the school of Biological Science.

 Here’s an idea of what I will be looking at over the coming years….